compusolve-rsa/TestingGrounds/README.md

 ### TG 22.
 Added animation BlenSpace "Walking_Ironsight" for our Guards.
 Now they are walking along the route aiming their weapons along the course.

+### TG 23.
+Added AimOffset to do smoth animation when Guard aiming up and down with gun.
+This animation offset presented only in Editor.
+In future I will use it for Guards animations.